MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 > [!TIP]
 > You don't have to enable or set up the offset modifier, because offset for soft reservation is always enabled and will be triggered when a sales line proceeds to hard reservation status (or further, if the hard reservation step is skipped).

-#### Configure additional settings if the Inventory Visibility integration with reservation offset feature is enabled
+### Configure additional settings if the "Inventory Visibility integration with reservation offset" feature is enabled

 If you enabled the *Inventory Visibility integration with reservation offset* feature, follow these steps to configure additional settings.